- Fan Zone

-Annette Acuff begins her 14th year at the head cross country coach at Binghamton in 2014.
+Annette Acuff begins her 15th season as the head cross country coach at Binghamton in 2014.
 She also serves as an assistant track & field coach for the Bearcats.
 During her tenure, Binghamton has built a successful Division I distance program from the ground up.

-On the regional level, the Bearcat men were ranked in the USTFCCCA Northeast Region Poll in four of the last six seasons.
-They finished a program-best eighth place at the 2009 Northeast Regional Meet and were 10th in 2013. van Ingen advanced to the NCAA Division Championship twice during his career (2009 and 2010) and finished 43rd overall at the 2010 national meet.
+On the regional level, the Bearcat men have been ranked in the USTFCCCA Northeast Region Poll in four of the last six seasons.
+They finished a program-best eighth place at the 2009 Northeast Regional Meet and were 10th in 2013. van Ingen advanced to the NCAA Division I Championships twice during his career (2009 and 2010) and finished 43rd overall at the 2010 national meet.

 The Binghamton women’s team, meanwhile, had the top freshman finisher at the 2009 America East Cross Country Meet and has posted six all-conference selections since 2004.
 In addition, the Bearcat women have had two All-Northeast Region selections as well as the 2006 ECAC individual champion.

 In the classroom, Binghamton has been just as successful under Acuff’s watch.
 The men’s team has posted 12 America East All-Academic Team selections since 2008.
 In 2010, Binghamton also had its first-ever America East Men’s Cross Country Scholar-Athlete in Chris Gaube.

 Since 2008, 15 members of the Binghamton women’s team have been inducted into the National College Athlete Honors Society.
 During that same stretch, 11 members of the men’s team have also been inducted.
 In 2009, the Bearcat women’s squad maintained a 3.42 overall GPA and the men’s squad had the top team GPA in the America East Conference.